thuliteio/thulite.io/content/themes/norrsken/index.md

 ## Credits

-Norrsken is designed by Anders Norén, a Swedish designer and developer, and build by Henk Verlinde, the creator of Hyas and Doks.
+Norrsken is designed by Anders Norén, a Swedish designer and developer, and built by Henk Verlinde, the creator of Hyas and Doks.